-Access the command line via your Terminal program and execute the following command:
+Access a command line via your terminal program and execute the following command:

 '''

 $ node --version

-v0.10.26
+v0.10.35

 $ npm --version

-1.4.3
+2.1.14

 '''

-Assuming your Node installation was successful, you should see the version number that was installed in the output on the screen right under the command you executed.
+Assuming that your Node installation was successful, you should see the version number that was installed as an output on the screen right below the command you executed.

-Note that your version numbers will most likely be more recent than those printed in the preceding example.
+Note that your version numbers will most likely be more recent than those printed earlier.